Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 In our own case, not recognizing those differences caused serious misunderstanding and anger.
 Sylvia describes how she was feeling:

 “In the beginning I assumed that John felt the same as I did about the fact that we could not have a baby.
-I was sure that he must be hurting inside as much as I was, that it bothered him when our friends had a new baby, that he deeply sympathized with me in my weary pregnancy testing and visits to the doctor, and that he understood when I burst into tears for no apparent reason.
+I was sure that he must be hurting inside as much as I was.
+I thought that it bothered him when our friends had a new baby.
+Also, I thought that he deeply sympathized with me in my weary pregnancy testing and visits to the doctor.
+I believed that he understood when I burst into tears for no apparent reason.

 In time, however, it became obvious that my assumptions were wrong.
 John wanted children badly and was disappointed I did not become pregnant.
 But I realized that he was not hurting at the depth or with the same intensity that I was.
 With that realization came anger.
-Why didn’t he put his arms around me the first time I started crying instead of standing there with open mouth, wondering what on earth was wrong with me?
+Why didn’t he put his arms around me the first time I started crying?
+Instead he stood there with open mouth, wondering what on earth was wrong with me.
 Why did he show only lukewarm interest whenever I brought up the subject of our infertility for discussion?

 The net result was increased isolation.
 I not only felt isolated from the people of the fertile world around me, but also increasing detachment from my own husband.”

 Those feelings of frustration, guilt, anger, and isolation are not unusual.
-When couples struggle with infertility, it’s usually the woman who feels the greater emotional involvement and who tends to suffer more.
-It’s typically the woman who seeks treatment first, and who initiates conversations about “our problem.”
+When couples struggle with infertility, it’s usually the woman who feels the greater emotional involvement.
+She tends to suffer more.
+The woman is typically the one who seeks treatment first.
+She initiates conversations about “our problem.”
 It’s the woman who sees the pregnant lady on every street corner.
-It’s the woman who tends to read the books and magazine articles on infertility—and who, for the most part, writes them.
+It’s the woman who tends to read the books and magazine articles on infertility.
+Also women, for the most part, writes them.

 There are several possible reasons for this.
-For many women motherhood may remain the number one vocational goal, regardless of a career or job; many women see motherhood as an essential part of their identity.
-A man on the other hand may identity in being a father—but is more apt to find it elsewhere as well, usually in a career or avid pursuit of a hobby.
+For many women motherhood may remain the number one vocational goal, regardless of a career or job.
+Many women see motherhood as an essential part of their identity.
+A man on the other hand may identity in being a father.
+But he is more apt to find it elsewhere as well.
+He usually finds it in a career or avid pursuit of a hobby.

 “For me it was grief and loss reaction as severe as any other.
 It had a very psychological effect on my whole life.
 I will always be a member of the group for whom one of life’s greatest joys and deepest emotions is but an empty void, a far-off hope.”